XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/sim_data_func.rst

      - character, "Survival", "Binary" or "Continuous" type of the output y.
 If not specified, the default is continuous.
    * - **input_type**
      - character, "SNP" or "func" type of the input gene variables.
 If not specified, the default is "SNP".
+   * - **input_type**
+     - bool, True or False, whether or not to generate linear data.
+The default is True.
    * - **seed**
      - numeric, random seeds each time when data is generated.